Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 ####  A link to the live site is here: [Vikings In England](https://tjones305.github.io/Vikings_In_England/)

  **This is an educational website designed to inform users about the Vikings during thier time in England.**
- **It has been designed to be interactive and informative for three user groups, first time visitors, students and History Enthusiast**
+ **It has been designed to be interactive and informative for three user groups, first time visitors, Students and History Enthusiast**

 ## User Experience (UX) User stories